casdoor/casdoor-website/docs/how-to-connect/oidc-client.md

 The main difference is that the `issuer` and `jwks_uri` fields in the discovery response contain the application path.
 The `issuer` becomes `https://door.casdoor.com/.well-known/app-example` instead of just `https://door.casdoor.com`, and the `jwks_uri` points to `/.well-known/app-example/jwks`.
 Everything else, including the authorization and token endpoints, stays the same.

-You can also access the JWKS and WebFinger endpoints for each application:
+JWKS and WebFinger are also available per application:

 ```url
 <your-casdoor-backend-host>/.well-known/<application-name>/jwks